simplyshravan/Lending_Club_Case_Study/README.md

 # Lending Club Case Study
 > Lending Club receives a lot of loan application.
 The company has to make a decision for loan approval based on applicant's profile.
-This project focusses on indetifying the keys factors to take that decision.
+This project focusses on indentifying the keys factors to take that decision.

 ## Table of Contents